Last updated: December 2015

 Each Panel administrator should provide comprehensive documentation in advance setting out the appeal process, so that parents know what procedure is to be followed.

 An increasing number of schools that are oversubscribed in both Kent and Medway operate a group appeal.
 At a group appeal, all appealing parents are invited to hear the Admission Authority case for not admitting additional pupils in the presence of the Independent Appeal Panel, and to ask questions.
 The Appeal Panel can then make a decision on how many additional children should be admitted (if any), so that individual appeals can focus on the parental case, without the issues of fullness being considered further at every appeal.
+No individual case or circumstances are considered at the group stage.

 I believe this is an effective way of managing oversubscription appeals, but can produce fireworks or a difficult meeting that requires good chairmanship.
 Where a group appeal is not used, each individual hearing considers evidence on both the fullness of the school and the case for the individual child.